jason-davey/studio/TECHNICAL_SPEC.md

 # Technical Specification & Release Guide: SecureTomorrow Landing Page A/B Testing Platform

 ## 1. Introduction

 ### 1.1.
 Purpose of the Application
 This Next.js application serves as a comprehensive platform for creating, configuring, and previewing content variations for the SecureTomorrow landing page.
-It follows a guided 5-step workflow: ingesting page recommendations, building/previewing the page, adjusting content (including section visibility), configuring A/B test variations (primarily for the Hero Section), and preparing for deployment via Firebase.
+It follows a guided 5-step workflow: ingesting page recommendations, building/previewing the page (respecting section visibility), adjusting content (including section visibility toggles and local blueprint management), configuring A/B test variations (primarily for the Hero Section, with AI assistance and local configuration management), and preparing for deployment via Firebase.
 It leverages AI for content suggestions (optionally guided by user-provided campaign themes/keywords) and includes a guided walkthrough for new users.
 It also integrates Datadog RUM for performance monitoring and includes a client-side feedback mechanism, both accessible via a fixed top navigation bar.
 Users are required to authenticate to access the main application workflow.
+Admin users have a slightly differentiated UI (e.g., access to this Tech Spec via TopBar and a view-switching capability).

 The application is designed with a UX-AI collaborative development approach, aiming for rapid prototyping and iterative feature enhancement to quickly deliver value.